jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step1.md

 # Components interaction

-To access the instance - [mongod](https://docs.mongodb.com/manual/reference/program/mongod/#mongodb-binary-bin.mongod) we need a tool able to do so.
-To this end, we can use the mongo shell - [mongo](https://docs.mongodb.com/upcoming/reference/program/mongo/#mongodb-binary-bin.mongo) or any third-party tool.
+To access the instance(*[mongod](https://docs.mongodb.com/manual/reference/program/mongod/#mongodb-binary-bin.mongod)*) we need a tool able to do so.
+To this end, we can use the mongo shell(*[mongo](https://docs.mongodb.com/upcoming/reference/program/mongo/#mongodb-binary-bin.mongo)*) or any third-party tool.

 mongo *→ connects to →* mongod